Kong/developer.konghq.com/app/_gateway_entities/service.md

 entities:
   - service

-description: In Kong Gateway, a service is an abstraction of an existing upstream application.
+description: In Kong Gateway, a service is an abstraction of an upstream application that services requests.

 related_resources:
   - text: Routes entity